beyarkay/masters-thesis/02_background.md

 to express the test mark as coming from a different probability distribution for each state the student is in.
-If we knew (for example) that the average mark achieved by students in the Mastery state was 65% and the average mark achieved by students in the Competence state was 30%, and we observe a student with a mark of 70%, then we can be fairly certain they are in the Mastery state.
+If we knew (for example) that the average mark achieved by students in the Mastery state was 65% and the average mark achieved by students in the Competence state was 30%, and we then observed a student with a mark of 70%, then we can be fairly certain they are in the Mastery state.

 We will express this mathematically by defining an HMM as a Markov model for which there are a series of observed outputs $\bm{x} = \{x_1, x_2, \ldots,